 Liposuction surgery treats areas of excess fat in the stomach, buttocks, hips, love handles, saddlebags, thighs, calves, ankles, breasts, back, arms and neck.
 Most liposuction procedures involve making a small skin puncture and then utilizing various modalities to loosen the fat prior to suctioning the fat through a small hollow tube or cannula.
 Some describe the procedure as “liposculpture” because the process of fat reduction with liposuction creates slimmer and more ideal shapes and contours.

 Liposuction surgery can be performed alone or in conjunction with other cosmetic procedures such as a facelift, breast reduction, or tummy tuck.
-According to the American Society of Plastic Surgeons, liposuction surgery was one of the top five surgical cosmetic procedures in 2012, with 202,000 liposuction procedures performed.
+The procedure is very common, and popular with both women and men.
+According to the American Society of Plastic Surgeons, liposuction surgery is one of the top five most common cosmetic procedures performed.

 Are You A Candidate For Liposuction?